 - 1. The subject property is designated Primary Agriculture in the Marion County Comprehensive Plan.
 The intent of this designation and the corresponding EFU (Exclusive Farm Use) zone is to promote the continuation of commercial agriculture in the area. - 2.
-The subject parcel is located on the west side of Salamander Road in the 2800 block.
-The property is undeveloped and consists of an irregular shaped, relatively narrow parcel that extends west from Salamander Road to border Union Pacific Railroad.
-The applicant provided evidence that the property was described by deed as far back as 1929.
-At that time there were no requirements for this kind of land division; therefore, the property was legally created. - 3.
-Nearby properties are small parcels with rural homesites and some larger parcels being farmed.
-The adjacent property to the south was approved for a non-farm dwelling in 2015.
-To the west, beyond the railroad tracks and Jefferson-Marion Road are properties predominantly in agriculture production and zoned EFU. - 4.
+The subject parcel is located in the 6500 block of Scism Road NE, Silverton.
+The subject property was determined to be a legal parcel as a result of Property Line Adjustment Case 18-017, which has not been completed.
+The property contains a structure built as a farm office in 1987 that the applicants propose to convert to a dwelling. - 3.
+Nearby land consists of properties being farmed and rural homesites in an EFU zone. - 4.
 The applicant submitted an alternative soil survey to the Oregon Department of Land Conservation and Development.
-The revised soil survey for the subject property indicates that 73% of the soils are Class IV Sifton Very Gravelly and Very Cobbly Phase, which is not a high value farm soil. - 5.
-The applicant proposes to locate a non-farm dwelling on the 2.19 acre parcel. - 6.
-Public Works Land Development and Engineering Permits commented on requirements that are not part of the land use decision and available for review in the planning file. - Marion County Building Inspection commented that an septic install permit will be required. - 7.
-In order to approve a non-farm dwelling in an EFU zone, the applicant must demonstrate compliance with criteria identified in Sections 17.136.060(A), 17.136.060(B), 17.136.070 and 17.136.100.
+The revised soil survey for the subject property indicates that 96% of the soils are Class IV through Class VIII soils, which are not high value farm soils. - 5.
+The applicant proposes to convert an existing structure built as a farm office to a residence. - 6.
+Public Works Land Development and Engineering Permits (LDEP) requested that the following requirements be included in the land use decision: - A. In accordance with Marion County Code (MCC) 11.10, driveways must meet sight distance, design, spacing, and safety standards.
+The following numbered sub-requirements are access related: - 1) At the time of application for building permits an Access Permit will be required to narrow the north access approach, which measures nearly 50 feet in width, to within MCPW standards.
+Access work must be completed prior to final building inspection. - 2) At the time of application for building permits for the proposed dwelling, and Access Permit will be required. - 3) The existing accesses shall also serve the proposed dwelling; no new access will be allowed. - B. The subject property is within the unincorporated area of Marion County and will be assessed Transportation and Parks System Development Charges (SDCs) upon application for building permits, per Marion County Ordinances #00-10R and #98-40R, respectively."

+Marion County Building Inspection commented that a building permit is required for new construction or placement of a manufactured home.

+Marion County Onsite Wastewater Specialist commented that a septic authorization/alternation permit is required.

+7. In order to approve a non-farm dwelling in an EFU zone, the applicant must demonstrate compliance with criteria identified in Sections 17.136.060(A), 17.136.060(B), 17.136.070 and 17.136.100.
 These include: